redis/redis-doc/commands/client kill.md

 @return

-@status-reply: `OK` if the connection exists and has been closed
+@simple-string-reply: `OK` if the connection exists and has been closed